thvoigtmann/mctspy/docs/index.rst

 the equations.
 Close to such a bifurcation, the relaxation times of both the solution and the memory kernel become arbitrarily large, and hence adapted numerical integration schemes are needed to treat the MCT equations.

+At the moment, `mcts-py` is not yet a fully performant solver.
+It makes heavy use for the `numba` just-in-time compiler, but this leads to relatively long warm-up times when running even simple code.
+This code base is mostly intended to provide an easy entry point for people wanting to understand, use, modify and extend the core numerics behind MCT.

+.. automodule:: mct

 Structure Factors
 =================